omgnetwork/omgnetwork.github.io/docs/glossary.md

 OmiseGO's restricted custody is the safety mechanism that protects users funds when they trade at an exchange.
 If the operator (OmiseGO, in this case) tries to steal funds, users will not lose their money.
 The only way funds can be lost is if the operator and the exchange collude.
 OmiseGO's security guarantee is enforced in its protocol, whereby the actual platform prevents the operator from acting dishonestly.
 Three parties must agree to allow OmiseGO's exchange to trade: user, operator/OmiseGO, and exchange.
 This mechanism allows OmiseGO to provide protection for the exchange.

-## Root chain
+## Rootchain
 The Ethereum root chain.
-The main blockchain, or Mainnet.
-See also, child chain
+Can be differing in environment, ie. Rinkeby, Ropsten, Mainnet, etc.

 ## Settlement
 Refers to the exchange of payment to the seller and the transfer of securities to the buyer of a trade.
 Settlement is the final step in the lifecycle of a securities transaction.
 Settlement is similar to PSP (Payment Service Provider), reconciliation reports, and so on.
 The purpose of the audit layer is to support the integrity of these settlements, to ensure that all data is valid.

 ## Shared liquidity